How would you monitor difficult to find threatened species across NSW’s vast environment?

 However, there is a problem.
 The cameras take many more photos than can be processed by scientists alone – this is where you can help.

-Scientists are uploading images onto DigiVol, an online platform developed by the Australian Museum and the Atlas of Living Australia.
+Scientists are uploading images onto DigiVol, a crowdsourcing website created by the Australian Museum in collaboration with the Atlas of Living Australia.
 You can now go to DigiVol to begin identifying what animals have been captured within these images.
-All you need to participate is access to a computer and an internet connection, the citizen science team have created user-friendly guides to help you navigate the system and learn how to identify the animals.
+All you need to take part is access to a computer and an internet connection, the citizen science team have created user-friendly guides to help you navigate the system and learn how to identify the animals.

 By tagging the animals in the images as a citizen scientist you are directly contributing data to scientists that are responsible for conserving our threatened species.